Yuntang

 Yuntang (17 October 1683 – 22 September 1726), born Yintang, was a Manchu prince of the Qing dynasty.
 He was the ninth son of the Kangxi Emperor and an ally of his eighth brother Yunsi, who was the main rival to their fourth brother Yinzhen in the power struggle over the succession.
 In 1722, Yinzhen succeeded their father and became historically known as the Yongzheng Emperor, after which he started purging his former rivals.
 In 1725, the Yongzheng Emperor stripped Yuntang off his beizi title, banished him from the Aisin Gioro clan, and imprisoned him in Baoding.
 Yuntang died under mysterious circumstances later.
-In 1778, the Qianlong Emperor, who succeeded the Yongzheng Emperor, posthumously rehabilitated Yuntang and restored him to the Aisin Gioro clan.
+In 1778, the Qianlong Emperor, who succeeded the Yongzheng Emperor, posthumously restored him to the imperial clan.

 Life

 Yintang was born in the Aisin Gioro clan as the ninth son of the Kangxi Emperor.
 His mother was Consort Yi (宜妃) from the Gorolo clan.
 He was not one of the Kangxi Emperor's favourite sons, but nonetheless managed to gain substantial wealth and influence among his brothers.

 The Kangxi Emperor had designated his second oldest surviving son, Yinreng, as Crown Prince, but had also stripped Yinreng from his position twice due to Yinreng's arrogance and violent behaviour.
 During that two periods of time when the position of Crown Prince was vacant, Yintang supported his eighth brother, Yinsi, in his bid to secure that position, but Yinsi did not succeed both times.
 The Kangxi Emperor eventually decided to secretly designate an heir apparent, whose identity would only be revealed after his death.

 In 1722, after the Kangxi Emperor died, his fourth son, Yinzhen, was revealed to be his chosen successor.
 Yinzhen ascended the throne and became historically known as the Yongzheng Emperor.
 Yintang and all his brothers had to change the character Yin (胤) in their names to Yun (允) to avoid naming taboo, because the reigning emperor's name also contained the character Yin.
 In the same year, Yuntang was sent to the military garrison at Xining and placed under the supervision of the general Nian Gengyao.